 Burberry embraced social media, livestreaming of fashion shows and digital engagement with consumers.
 The content that was generated energized rebranding efforts by showing Burberry in an aspirational context.
 Burberry even redesigned its Regent street store to reflect the burberry.com website, providing a seamless experience from digital to retail.

 Their digital prowess became so admired that Ahrendts was eventually lured away from Burberry by Apple itself.

-They stuck close to their key brand principles.
+Brand content stuck close to key brand principles.

 At Burberry’s website, history is lovingly curated with images in a mobile-friendly setup.
 To move confidently into the digital sphere, you need content.
 Kept scrupulously up-to-date, the timeline connects Burberry’s current campaigns with the highlights of the company’s past.
 Although the house check was limited to less than 10% of products, it still peeked out under shirt collars in advertising.
 Furthermore, Burberry’s contemporary marketing efforts were decidedly upmarket, using aristocratic models in the English countryside shot by Mario Testino.
 It was a fresh and irreverent throwback to their original fusty image that still emphasized Burberry’s sophisticated side.